dclive/Gigabyte-B660M-Elite-AX/README.md

 # Gigabyte Aorus B660M Elite AX DDR4 1.x
-Hackintosh Information for Gigabyte B660M Elite AX motherboard and MacOS 14+
+Hackintosh Information for Gigabyte B660M Elite AX motherboard and MacOS 15+

 * Note: Update frequency will change, as I've acquired a MBP14" M3P that will replace this machine.
 I'll leave this up for a bit to help the community, but updates might be slower.

-****Hackintosh EFI Information for Gigabyte B660M Elite AX and i5-12400F - Fully working, OC95+, MacOS14.0+****
+****Hackintosh EFI Information for Gigabyte B660M Elite AX and i5-12400F - Fully working, OC1.02+, MacOS15.0+****

 Motherboard:  https://www.gigabyte.com/Motherboard/B660M-AORUS-ELITE-AX-DDR4-rev-1x#kf

-BIOS Version used:  F28a, https://download.gigabyte.com/FileList/BIOS/mb_bios_b660m-a-elite-ax-ddr4_8aadl044_f28a.zip?v=d0898b2b0ef501d98152874a982b7331 or https://www.gigabyte.com/Motherboard/B660M-AORUS-ELITE-AX-DDR4-rev-1x/support#support-dl-bios, from October 19 2023.
+BIOS Version used:  F30, https://www.gigabyte.com/Motherboard/B660M-AORUS-ELITE-AX-DDR4-rev-1x/support#support-dl-bios, from September 2024.

-Quick Edit:  28b from November 2023 works fine too.

 **Changes**

 Initial release, 10.12.2023; mild changes November 12, 2023 with newer BIOS confirmation and OC96 comment.
 Mild changes Nov 26 with BIOS clarification and MBP14-2023 spec comparison.
+Mild changes in October 2024 for MacOS 15 and BIOS F30.

 **Credits**

 Most content was sourced from my Asrock B660M HDV writeup.
 Please see that for background details.
 New stuff:  USB mapping.
 Intel BT/Wifi.
 Updates to OC95.
+Note:  YOU must update to OC1.02 prior to using.
+Keep it updated!
+See my OC update guide for help.

 **Tested macOS**

-* OC95+ and Sonoma 14.0+ is the only focus of current testing.
+* OC1.02+ and Sonoma 15.0+ is the only focus of current testing.

 **Hardware**

-* Gigabyte Aorus Elite AX DDR4 1.x with BIOS F28b works well in MacOS Sonoma.
+* Gigabyte Aorus Elite AX DDR4 1.x with BIOS F30 works well in MacOS.
 It's safe to update, and all testing will only include that BIOS (or later) going forward.
 After the flash, load all BIOS defaults.
 Then disable GPU ReBar, disable serial, disable secure boot & PTT, disable CFGLock, set XMP to on (if your RAM is capable).
 I disable VT-d and motherboard audio, instead focusing on either a USB speaker for audio, or a DisplayPort monitor for audio.
 * Intel i5-12400F
 * AMD RX 5700 GPU or AMD RX 6800XT GPU  [An AMD GPU is required regardless of which 12th gen CPU you use, no exceptions]
   * Most typical, RX470, RX480, RX570, RX580, RX590, Vega 56, Vega 64, RX 5700, RX6600, RX6600XT, RX6800, RX6800XT, RX6900XT will all work.
 Some other variants (some RX560, for example) will work also, but you should google for more details before buying.
 If you buy a 6900XT and it's the XTXH variant (you'll know because it will work, but won't be GPU-accellerated) please see the appropriate section far below.
 I've left the 6900XT "plugs" in place; to remove them simply uncheck the features in OCAT; see far below.